 Frederic Dexter died in March of 1895.
 Susan Dexter continued to live at 406 Marlborough.

 In 1897, she was living elsewhere and 406 Marlborough was the home of Col. Henry Sturgis Russell and his wife, Mary Hathaway (Forbes) Russell.
+They previously had lived at 357 Beacon.
 They also maintained a residence, Home Farm, in Milton.
-Col. Russell had been named Boston Fire Commissioner in April of 1896, after which he maintained a residence in Boston as well as in Milton.
+Col. Russell had been named Boston Fire Commissioner in January of 1895, after which he maintained a residence in Boston as well as in Milton.
 He formerly had been a shipping merchant in the East India and China trade in his father-in-law’s firm, John Murray Forbes & Co., and had served as president of the Continental Telephone Company.
 By 1898, they had moved to 24 Commonwealth.

 Susan Dexter continued to live at 406 Marlborough.
 By the 1907-1908 winter season, she had been joined by her niece, Eliza Chapman Post, the daughter of Jothan William Post and Eliza (Chapman) Post.
 Eliza Post previously had lived in Brookline with her widowed mother, who died in November of 1906.